functionland/fula-api/docs/wnfs-comparison.md

 **Verdict:**

-- Fula has a **very good KEK rotation design** on paper, but its metadata integration is incomplete.
+- Fula now has a **complete, practical KEK rotation implementation** with `kek_version` in metadata and bulk rotation tooling.
-- WNFS’s per‑node ratchet scheme provides **fine‑grained forward secrecy** and localized compromise, at the cost of operational complexity.
+- WNFS's per‑node ratchet scheme provides **fine‑grained forward secrecy** and localized compromise, at the cost of operational complexity.
+- For **global KEK rotation** (e.g. after key compromise), Fula's approach is more straightforward; for **per‑node forward secrecy**, WNFS's ratchets are stronger.

 ### 3.3 Security and Privacy